dodog/orphycleaner/README.md

 ## Overview
 <img width="64" height="64" alt="64x64" src="https://github.com/user-attachments/assets/ab88f709-2ab5-446d-8219-2f50f1920540" align="left" style="margin-right:15px"/>

 OrphyCleaner is a lightweight GUI tool for Arch-based Linux that scans your home directory for orphaned or unused application folders and helps you decide whether to keep or remove them.
-Feel free to modify it for your Linux distribution.
+Feel free to modify it for your Linux distribution. <br /> <br />

 Do you find OrphyCleaner useful?
 Buy me a [coffee ☕](https://ko-fi.com/dodog)